 Atlanta Fatal Medical Malpractice Attorneys

 Wrongful death stemming from medical malpractice is a serious problem.
 The Health and Medicine Division (HMD) of the of the National Academies of Sciences, Engineering, and Medicine estimates that 225,000 Americans die each year due to medical negligence, and another 1.5 million are injured.
-Medical malpractice, or medical negligence, occurs when a health care professional fails to exercise proper care, causing harm to the patient.
+Medical malpractice, or medical negligence, occurs when a healthcare professional fails to exercise proper care, causing harm to the patient.
 If the lack of care is severe enough, it may result in the patient's death.
-Georgia, and most U.S. states, allow a patient's family or the executor of the patient's estate to bring a wrongful death suit if the patient dies due to medical malpractice.
+Georgia, like most U.S. states, allows a patient's family or the executor of the patient's estate to bring a wrongful death suit if the patient dies due to medical malpractice.

 Surgical errors cause a large number of Georgia medical-malpractice-related deaths every year.
 Surgical teams are trained not to make errors like leaving surgical tools or sponges inside a patient, but sometimes, that training is not enough to prevent surgeons and nurses from making a fatal mistake.
 There is no excuse for a surgeon to leave objects in a patient, operate on the wrong area of the patient, or fail to disinfect the operating room and tools, causing infection in the surgery sites.
 Sadly, many surgeons don’t bother to double-check their work, leading to serious internal damage.
 This lack of care during surgery can result in internal bleeding or organ damage that can cost the patient his or her life.

 Physicians aren't the only healthcare professionals who may be guilty of medical negligence.
 Hospitals have a duty to maintain a sterile environment to keep the risk of infection as low as possible.
 Unfortunately, the widespread use of antibiotics and anti-bacterial cleaners means that hospitals may harbor "superbugs," disease-causing bacteria that are resistant to treatment.
 If hospitals do not protect patients from catching one or more of these pathogens, the patient may contract a serious illness and possibly die.